sibvisions/jvx.lua/README.md

 # Usage

 Add the project/jar and the necessary dependencies to a project.
-From there one case instanciate a new Lua environment and execute scripts on it:
+From there on just create a new `LuaEnvironment` and execute scripts on it:

 ```java
 LuaEnvironment luaEnvironment = new LuaEnvironment();